-LCDR John Smith distinguished himself by exceptionally meritorious service and achievement while serving as the Executive Officer of USS NEVERSAIL from May 2012 until April 2014.
-He is an agent of change and willing to take calculated risks to ensure deploying personnel had world-class equipment, training and support.
-LCDR Smith’s contributions lifted the the organization to new heights and set the standard for excellence.
+For the president, LCDR John Smith distinguished himself by exceptionally meritorious service and achievement while serving as the Executive Officer of USS NEVERSAIL from May 2012 until April 2014.
+He is an agent of change and willing to take calculated risks to ensure deploying personnel had world-class equipment, training, and support.
+LCDR Smith contributions lifted the organization to new heights and set the standard for excellence.

 Managed and accounted for over 14,000 pieces of equipment valued at $3.3m with 100% accountability.
-Additionally, LCDR Smith oversaw the $88 thousand dollar contract executed by RF Logistics to to manage all of USS NEVERSAIL’s weapons and deployment related gear.
+Additionally, LCDR Smith oversaw the $88 thousand dollar contract executed by RF Logistics to manage all of USS NEVERSAIL weapons and deployment-related gear.
 This contract gave USS NEVERSAIL a single source inventory and maintenance management system saving.
-Not only were countless man hours saved, but the system allowed us to ensure a higher standard of accountability for our equipment.
+Not only were countless man-hours saved, but the system allowed us to ensure a higher standard of accountability for our equipment.

-Under LCDR Smith’s leadership USS NEVERSAIL answered ### Requests for Information (RFI) from DOD, National, NSW, and NECC customers.
-These unofficial RFI’s ran the gamut from targeting packages to preparation of the environment briefs to meteorological and geographic intelligence support for tactical operations.
-Additionally KIWC produced ## formal products during the same time period.
+Under LCDR Smith leadership USS NEVERSAIL answered Requests for Information (RFI) from DOD, National, NSW, and NECC customers.
+These unofficial RFI ran the gamut from targeting packages to the preparation of the environment briefs to meteorological and geographic intelligence support for tactical operations.
+Additionally, KIWC produced formal products during the same time period.

 LCDR Smith is deeply involved in the training of intelligence analysts prior to deployment into combat areas.
-He safely ensured execution of 21 weapons training events, 19 high risk training events and was responsible for securing 30 annual billets to Survival, Evasion, Resistance and Excep (SERE) training.
+He safely ensured execution of 21 weapons training events, 19 high-risk training events and was responsible for securing 30 annual billets to Survival, Evasion, Resistance, and Except (SERE) training.

-LCDR Smith demonstrates clear commitment to the Navy family.
-During his tenure he has strengthened the sponsorship program, and provided a more personal and professional check in process.
-Additionally, his focus on the Navy family does not end at the service member; prior to each deployment LCDR Smith contacts the the service member or civilian’s next of kin to reach out and establish rapport.
+LCDR Smith demonstrates a clear commitment to the Navy family.
+During his tenure, he has strengthened the sponsorship program and provided a more personal and professional check-in process.
+Additionally, his focus on the Navy family does not end at the service member; prior to each deployment, LCDR Smith contacts the service member or civilian next of kin to reach out and establish rapport.